The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. Specify or leave the default installation path, then move on.

-1. Choose the installation mode that suits you.
+1. Select the installation mode that suits you.

 1. Everything is ready, we just have to click on the “Continue” button.

-1. We are waiting for the installation to finish.
+1. We are waiting for the installation to complete.

 1. We complete the installation by clicking on the indicated button.

-1. When the program is launched, select desired disk and select the convert button.
-Since in our case the partition is already in MBR mode, we see the option to convert it to dynamic disk(GPT).
-If you have a second type of boot entry, the button will do reverse operation, that is, install an "MBR"-record on the drive.
+1. When the program is launched, select required disk and select the button to convert it.
+Since in our case the partition is already in MBR mode, we see the item for converting it to dynamic disk(GPT).
+If you have the second type of boot record, the button will do reverse operation, that is, install an “MBR” record on the drive.

-1. To confirm the operation, click the button below.
+1. To confirm the operation, click the button marked below.

 1. All changes made in the program must be confirmed by clicking on the button with the image of the start flag.
-We press it.
+Let's press it.

-1. Once again we confirm our intentions by clicking on the "Continue" button.
+1. We confirm our intentions once again by clicking on the “Continue” button.

 1. The progress of the conversion operation is displayed in this window.
 Usually the process does not take much time, but it greatly depends on the size of the disk and its speed.

-If this option did not solve your problem, and you still see the message "Windows cannot be installed on this disk because it has a GPT structure", continue to the next method.
+If this option does not solve your problem and you still see the message “Windows cannot be installed on this disk because it has a GPT structure,” proceed to the next method.

-Important: this instruction is suitable for Windows 10.
-In earlier operating systems, you need to create boot drive in this way: for and for .
+Important: these instructions are suitable for Windows 10.
+In earlier operating systems you need to create boot drive in this way: for and for .

-1. We download a utility from Microsoft called Media Creation Tools from its official website and run the file.
+1. Download a utility from Microsoft called Media Creation Tools from its official website and run the file.

-1. We are waiting for the completion of the preparation.
+1. We are waiting for the preparation to complete.

-1. We select the mode of creating bootable media, and not updating the current system.
-After that, click on "Next".
+1. We select the bootable media creation mode, rather than updating the current system.
+After that, click on “Next”.

-1. Choose a language user interface, a release of Windows and its architecture.
+1. Choosing a language user interface, Windows release and its architecture.

-1. Here we indicate a direct download and installation on a USB flash drive, which you should already have installed on your computer by this time.
+1. Here we indicate direct download and installation on a flash drive, which you should already have installed on your computer by this time.

-Do not forget that all data from external drive will be removed.
+Do not forget that all data from external storage will be deleted.

 1. We see that our media is detected and click the “Next” button.

-1. The download of the Windows distribution kit will begin to the temporary folder of the computer.
-We are waiting for the end of the process, the duration of which depends entirely on the speed of your connection to the network.
+1. The download will begin Windows distribution to a temporary folder on your computer.
+We are waiting for the process to complete, the duration of which depends entirely on the speed of your connection to the network.

 1. The second stage is writing the downloaded image to our flash drive.